tektechnologies/python-class/README.md

 - Maybe code along for the afternoon.. giving everyone the curage to try to code and see it work.
 - classes are easy to code but hard to understand - build up their confidence..
 Now that we have dumped() on them
 - virtual env install is heavy, make sure TA knows how to do this, I was not helpful in any way 🫢
+- ask before we start what type of IT background do the students have?
+OPS or Software or general tech skills.